linuxserver/docker-documentation/FAQ.md

 If 2 or 3 did not work, ensure you have an up-to-date install of Docker, [refer to the official Docker docs for installation.](https://docs.docker.com/engine/install/debian/)

+#### Option 1
-1. Use another tag, not based on Focal.
+Use another tag, not based on Focal.
 At the time of writing we currently offer a `bionic` tag for [Plex](https://github.com/linuxserver/docker-plex) and [Jellyfin](https://github.com/linuxserver/docker-jellyfin) that will receive the same care as latest for the foreseeable future.

+#### Option 2
-2. Manually install an updated version of the library with dpkg.
+Manually install an updated version of the library with dpkg.

     ```bash
     wget http://ftp.us.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.4.4-1~bpo10+1_armhf.deb